- These instructions are intended specifically for solving the error: “sec_error_ocsp_try_server_later”.

 - Scroll down to Include Editor and click on it.

-- Scroll past any directives that may be listed in the include, and add the following two lines at the very bottom:
+- Scroll past any directives that may be listed in the include file, and add the following two lines at the very bottom:

 SSLStaplingCache shmcb:/tmp/stapling_cache(128000)Note: Do not edit or alter any other directives that may be listed; make sure you’re simply adding the two lines above to the very bottom of the file.